NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 ...

 --- abstract
-This document describes a mechanism for Cross-Domain Transaction Tokens, which enables the safe maintenance and propagation of user identity, workload identities and authorization context across multiple trust domains.
+This document describes a mechanism for Cross-Domain Transaction Tokens, which enables the safe maintenance and propagation of user identity, workload identities, and authorization context across multiple trust domains.

 --- middle